-Willow trees in the Barracks courtyard, Tasmania Mail 2 November 1916, p.19 (source: Tasmanian Archive and Heritage Office, 1302864-11-1-37-2) Over the proceeding 153 years, the site continued to experience upheaval as it responded to continued overcrowding, changes in site-governance, insufficient facilities, an Inquiry, and developments in mental health care.
+Willow trees in the Barracks courtyard, Tasmania Mail 2 November 1916, p.19 (source: Tasmanian Archive and Heritage Office, 1302864-11-1-37-2) Over the proceeding 153 years, the site continued to experience upheaval as it responded to continued overcrowding, changes in site-governance, insufficient facilities, an Inquiry, and developments in the treatment of mental health and the care of people living with disabilities.
 From 1855 to the 1880s a Gentleman's and Ladies Cottage were constructed, as well as a series of wards, day rooms, verandas, a kitchen, bath house, laundry, Matron's Quarters and self-contained buildings.

 The twentieth century saw gradual innovations in mental health treatment.
-Though there were still issues with the poor condition of many of the buildings prior to the 1960s, and a shift toward curative methods involving mental illness prevention, medication, occupational therapies and new technologies informed by neuroscience research occurred.
+Though there were still issues with the poor condition of many of the buildings prior to the 1960s, progression toward curative methods toward involving mental illness prevention, medication, occupational therapies and new technologies occurred.

-Adam Marshall in an old sentry box at Willow Court, 7 November 1970 (source: Tasmanian Archive and Heritage Office, NS3195_2_967)
+Adam Marshall in an old sentry box at Willow Court, 7 November 1970 (source: Tasmanian Archive and Heritage Office, NS3195-2-967)

-In the latter twentieth century the transition from the institutional care model to community care eventually resulted in the de-institutionalisation of the facility and the remaining patients were moved from what was now the Royal Derwent Hospital to supported accommodation across the state.
+In the latter twentieth century the transition from the institutional care model to community care eventually resulted in the de-institutionalisation of the facility and the remaining patients were moved from the centre, to supported accommodation across the state.

-After multiple changes of name and thousands of patients through its doors, Willow Court was finally closed to the public in November 2000.
+After multiple changes of name and thousands of patients through its doors, the Willow Court Training Centre was finally closed in November 2000, and the neighbouring Royal Derwent Hospital in February 2001.

-Today, the site is a mixed-use facility comprised of a restaurant, distillery, arts space, antique shop, and an array of vacant historic buildings that continue to tell the story of Willow Court.
+Today, the Willow Court precinct is a mixed-use facility comprised of a restaurant, distillery, arts space, antique shop, and an array of vacant historic buildings that continue to tell the story of the site.

-Royal Derwent Hospital, c.1977-78 (source: Tasmanian Archive and Heritage Office, AA193_1_291)
+Royal Derwent Hospital, c.1977-78 (source: Tasmanian Archive and Heritage Office, AA193-1-291)